wp-plugins/k2f-wrapper-for-wordpress/readme.txt

 == Changelog ==

+= 2.0 =
+* Added K2F installer/updater.

 = 1.5 =
-* Fixed issues when Wordpress was loaded "artificially", by loaidng a plugin file directly.
+* Fixed issues when Wordpress was loaded "artificially", by loading a plugin file directly.

 = 1.4 =
 * Fixed crash in previous version.